Puppet Master (film series): Blu-ray

 The original Puppet Master film was released on Blu-ray in a remastered widescreen transfer on July 27, 2010.
 On September 18, 2012, the first three films were released on Blu-ray in a set, the second and third films also remastered in widescreen.
-The first 3 films have also been released on Blu-ray in the UK by 88 films.

 The fourth installment was released on Blu-ray October 12, 2015, while the fifth installment was released on February 1, 2016.

+In the UK, 88 Films released Blu-rays of the first three films in 2012, with the fourth and fifth films following in 2016.

-In 2018, the, at the time, eleven official films in the series comprising Puppet Master through Puppet Master: Axis Termination were released as a limited edition Blu-ray set encased in a wood and metal box designed after the trunk belonging to the character of André Toulon.
-In addition to the films, the set contained an extra Blu-ray containing supplements related to the film series as well as a small figure of the puppet character Blade.
+In 2018, the first eleven official films in the series, comprising Puppet Master through Puppet Master: Axis Termination, were released as a limited edition Blu-ray set, encased in a wood and metal box designed after André Toulon's trunk.
+The set also contained an extra disc containing supplements related to the film series and a small figure of the puppet character Blade.

 In early 2020, a Blu-ray box set containing the same contents as the previous set, minus the special packaging and Blade figure, was released via Full Moon's retail website.